druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

   - Finally, tune `learning rate`: lower learning rate will need more boosting rounds (`n_estimators`).
 - Do 10-fold cross-validation on each hyperparameter combination.
 Pick hyperparameters to minimize average RMSE over kfolds.
 - Use XGboost early stopping to halt training in each fold if no improvement after 100 rounds.
-- After tuning and selecting the best hyperparameters, retrain and evaluate on the full dataset without early stopping, using the average boosting rounds across xval kfolds.
-(In a real world scenario, we should keep a holdout test set.
-Retrain on the full training dataset (not kfolds) to get the number of boosting rounds.
-Then measure RMSE in the test set using cross-validated parameters including number of boosting rounds for the expected OOS RMSE.
-But for the purpose of comparing tuning methods, the CV error  is OK.
-We just want to see how fast we get good hyperparameters in CV and not worry too much about how they generalize out-of-sample.)
+- After tuning and selecting the best hyperparameters, retrain and evaluate on the full dataset without early stopping, using the average boosting rounds across xval kfolds.[^1]
 - As discussed, we use the XGBoost sklearn API and roll our own grid search which understands early stopping with k-folds, instead of GridSearchCV.
 (An alternative would be to use native xgboost .cv which understands early stopping but doesn't use sklearn API (uses DMatrix, not numpy array or dataframe))
 - We write a helper function `cv_over_param_dict` which takes a list of `param_dict` dictionaries, runs trials over all dictionaries, and returns the best `param_dict` dictionary plus a dataframe of results.
 - We run `cv_over_param_dict` 3 times to do 3 grid searches over our 3 tuning rounds.